Linearization and Identification of Multiple-Attractor Dynamical Systems through Laplacian Eigenmaps: Proof of Prop. from Sec

 \section{Proof of Prop.~\ref{prop:monotonicity} from Sec~\ref{sec:laplacian}}

-For simplicity, we remove the superscript $k$ in $u^k_n$ and denote it as $u_n$ henceforth in this proof.
+For simplicity, we remove the superscript $k$ in $u^k_n$ and denote it as $u_n$.
 To preserve monotonicity, we must determine the conditions for which the entries do not change sign along one path.
 From Lem.~\ref{lem:chebyshev_poly}, we know that $u_n$ follows periodic functions that are expressed as a combination of trigonometric functions given by Eq.~\ref{eqn:chebyshev_poly2} for $n\geq 1$.
 We study the stationary points of Eq.~\ref{eqn:chebyshev_poly2} with respect to the index $n$:

 Let the eigenvalue $\lambda$ be